skydoves/Flourish/README.md

 ```

 ### FlourishListener
-We can listen to the fourish layout is showed or dismissed.
+We can listen to the flourish layout is showed or dismissed.
 ```java
 .setFlourishListener(new FlourishListener() {
   @Override